-The Trust started the year with 6,700 suites (including 444 suites at the redevelopment property in Ottawa and 17 suites at the redevelopment property in Hamilton).
-During the year ended 2015 the Trust purchased eight properties, totaling 1,702 suites, purchased a parcel of land for future development, added 6 suites to existing properties, reduced the number of suites at LIV by two, and disposed of the redevelopment property in Hamilton after deciding not to proceed with development.
-At December 31, 2015, the Trust had 8,389 suites including four properties (totaling 155 suites) classified as assets held for sale.
+The Trust started the year with 8,389 suites.
+During the year ended 2016 the Trust purchased two properties totalling 545 suites, added 1 suite to existing properties and sold nineteen properties totalling 876 suites.
+At December 31, 2016, the Trust owned 8,059 suites.
 Management continuously reviews the markets that the REIT operates in to determine if the portfolio mix remains suitable.
-Management believes that there are significant opportunities within the non-stabilized portfolio (2,789 suites) and the stabilized portfolio (5,600 suites) to drive rents, reduce operating costs, and streamline operations.
-At December 31, 2015, approximately 33% of the portfolio was non-stabilized.
-Management has identified several cities within its geographical clusters for growth, and has been successful in adding 1,702 suites within these clusters during the year and purchased another property in Montreal (127 suites) that closed March 9, 2016.
+Management believes that there are significant opportunities within the non-stabilized portfolio (2,923 suites) and the stabilized portfolio (5,136 suites) to drive rents, reduce operating costs, and streamline operations.
+At December 31, 2016, approximately 36% of the portfolio was non-stabilized.
+Management has identified several cities within its geographical clusters for growth, and has been successful in adding 545 suites within these clusters during the year and has entered into an unconditional agreement to purchase another property in Montreal (224 suites) that is expected to close in early March 2017.
 We continue to actively seek opportunities within our target markets in order to continue to build our acquisition pipeline and grow the REIT in a fiscally prudent manner.
 The following graph shows our suite mix by region.
+InterRent's focus on recycling capital and growing its core markets of GTA (including Hamilton), Ottawa/NCR and Montreal has resulted in approximately 78% of InterRent's suites now being located in these core markets as compared to 69% at the end of 2015.